Enjoy our list of Verona restaurants for the best local of food and wine – Buon appetito!

 Trattoria Tre Marchetti

-Absolutely our favorite Verona restaurant!
-During a spontaneous overnight trip to Verona, we found it near our hotel, just behind the Arena.
+Absolutely my favorite Verona restaurant!
+During a spontaneous overnight trip to Verona years ago, I found it near my hotel just behind the Arena.
 The menu features traditional cuisine of Verona and a great wine list.

-Everything we’ve had here is amazing and the ambiance is fantastic.
-And, clearly, we are not alone in our love of Tre Marchetti.
+Everything I’ve had here is amazing and the ambiance is fantastic.
+And, clearly, it’s a favorite all around.
 Two years running during Vinitaly, our table was reserved for Mr. Antinori of Marchesi Antinori.
 Not bad.

 Find it!
 Tre Marchetti